agarbuno/agarbuno.github.io/_projects/students/inflationml.md

-Different predictive models are applied to a database of several timeseries that national include national and international macroeconomic variables.
+Different predictive models are applied to a database of several time series that national include national and international macroeconomic variables.
 The basis of this research results from the desire to push further the work of almost 10 years in inflation analysis performed at the Central Bank.